dianixn/Residual_CNN/README.md

 Simple Rayleigh channel and Doppler shift Rayleigh channel.

 WINNER2 Channel is not deployed, and you can download the WINNER2 packet so you can use the WINNER2 channel.
-Go https://github.com/dianixn/Win2_Channel for simple implementation of WINNER2 channel, but I suggest you to have a check on MATLAB offical page :)
+Go https://github.com/dianixn/Win2_Channel for simple implementation of WINNER2 channel, but I suggest you to have a check on MATLAB offical page.

 %% Result

-I know the MSE performance is worse than the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation', but we should have a common knowledge on LS so my LS and MMSE time domain estimation resluts are consistent with the paper called 'On channel estimation in OFDM systems', which is strong enough to be a reference.
+I know the MSE performance is worse than the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation', but we should have an agreed knowledge on LS and the LS and MMSE resluts are consistent with the paper called 'On channel estimation in OFDM systems'.
 You can also compare the result of ChannelNet from the original paper.